Function Reference

 Colors

 Count, sum, average or test cells based on font color or background color.
-Colors are read from a reference cell — pass a cell address, not a color string.
+Pass a cell address to read its color, or pass a hex color string directly (e.g. "#46bdc6").

 COUNTFONTCOLOR